open-portfolio/AllocData/README.md

 ## Contributing

-You can fork this project to further its development.
-Submit pull requests for inclusion.
-Your contribution must be under the same license.
+Contributions are welcome.
+You are encouraged to submit pull requests to fix bugs, improve documentation, or offer new features.

-Please ensure your contribution has adequate test coverage.
+The pull request need not be a production-ready feature.
+It can be a draft of proposed changes, or simply a test to show that expected behavior is buggy.
+Discussion on the pull request can proceed from there.

-Contributions are at will.
-Project owner(s) may reject for any reason.
-Accepted contributions may be later withdrawn, such as due to legal threats.
+Contributions should ultimately have adequate test coverage.
+See tests for current entities to see what coverage is expected.